FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 See the [FusionAuth Android SDK Documentation](https://fusionauth.io/docs/sdks/android-sdk) for an overview to the SDK.
 Or see the latest [Full library documentation](https://github.com/FusionAuth/fusionauth-android-sdk/blob/main/library/docs/index.md) for the complete documentation of the SDK.

 <!--
-How to create the example App manually:
+Maintainer info on how to create the example App manually:

 The example App is a copy from https://github.com/FusionAuth/fusionauth-android-sdk/tree/main/app by: